 - Note that flights are not included!
 Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.

-- $2399 per person to cover accommodation, tuition, language classes, cooking school, airport pickup and co-working space membership.
+- $2450 per person to cover accommodation, tuition, language classes, cooking school, airport pickup and co-working space membership.
 Once you’re in, a deposit is needed to secure your spot, and full payment is due 90 days before the program starts.

 Upcoming Program Dates:

 Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourist vortex.
 The ability to work well in a group is essential, and if you’re good enough at it, once the program is over, we may even invite you to join our incredible team of writers.